 It took Fontella 28 years to get paid

 Chess was set in Chicago and a rival to Berry Gordy’s Motown label located in Detroit.
-Both labels competed for the white radio audience with Chess coming from a Blues recording background, Motown from a jazz record shop background.
+Both labels competed for the white radio audience with Chess coming from a Blues recording background, Motown with its house band The Funk Brothers.

 Naturally, Fontella was excited that her song, for which she had been assured she was going to be credited as writing, sold so many copies.